 The supplementary forms of legislation that support the Act are known as ‘statutory instruments’ and help make minor changes to the main legislation.

 All aspects of the act are subject to compliance by employers ‘as far as is reasonably practicable’.
 This allows employers the chance to defend themselves if they can show the cost of taking certain health and safety measures are not worth the potential process benefit.

-The health and safety executive was set up as a governing body to help companies comply with the health and safety at work act.
+The Health and Safety Executive was set up as a governing body to help companies comply with the legislation.

 The HSAWA outlines the responsibilities that an employer has to their workers.
 They include the following:

 - A safe place to perform the work in

 - Safe equipment and machinery to perform the work

 - They must ensure work colleagues are competent in their roles